alerner1/perfect-game-client/README.md

 THURSDAY:
   * DONE make it so user can successfully edit their played games list. v annoying right now.
+  * DONE gameslists components tree: owned games grid
+  * wishlist grid
-  * gameslists components tree: owned games grid, wishlist grid, savedrecs grid (w/ dummy data for now)
+  * savedrecs grid (w/ dummy data for now)

+  * do the same thing as for owned list but for wish and saved
+  * should probably fix the messiness of game[cover][url] vs game[cover_url] although the workaround is fine for now
+  * make it so you can delete stuff from your owned list as well as other lists
+  * need to clear the search on submit

 FRIDAY:
   * recommendations components tree: recs carousel, gameinfo container (w/ dummy data for now)